Sweet Halloween Pumpkin Muffins

 - How to make

-250ml butternut squash / pumpkin puree (approx. ½ butternut) - try and choose a sweet variety of pumpkin/squash
+250ml butternut squash / pumpkin puree (around ½ butternut squash) - use a sweet variety

 150g butter (or coconut oil)